-A post needs to be assigned to the chief editor when the status of this post reached 'In review';
+A post needs to be assigned to the chief editor when the stage of this post is in Review;

 A page should be deleted when it's expired.

 To create an automation, go to Settings > Automations and click Add automation.
-To add an automation, just click through the three-step wizard.
+After that, just click through the three-step wizard.

 You can now filter on properties and conditions.
-Properties are characteristics of the content item, such as status, locale, and the available model fields.
+Properties are characteristics of the content item, such as Workflow stage, Locale, and the available model fields.